Enchanted Galapagos Islands - 2020

 - Flights to and from your home and Quito, Ecuador

-- Alcoholic beverages on mainland Ecuador and on board the Samba
+- Alcoholic beverages and bottled drinks on mainland Ecuador and on board the Samba

 - Money for purchases of souvenir items